swisspol/GCDWebServer/README.md

 * iOS 5.0 or later (armv7, armv7s or arm64)
 * ARC memory management only (if you need MRC support use GCDWebServer 3.1 and earlier)

-**For support with using GCDWebServer, ask your question on Stack Overflow with the [`gcdwebserver`](http://stackoverflow.com/questions/tagged/gcdwebserver) tag.
-For bug reports or enhancement requests, please use [GitHub issues](https://github.com/swisspol/GCDWebServer/issues) instead.**

 Getting Started
 ===============